Earnest money definition and purpose

 Step 2: Know your contingencies

-Understanding the ins and outs of your purchase agreement’s contingencies will be your safety net for protecting your earnest money, so lean on your legal or other advisor if anything is confusing.
+Understanding the ins and outs of your purchase agreement’s contingencies is your safety net, so lean on your legal or other advisor if anything is confusing.

 Step 3: Stay on track with your responsibilities

 Stay vigilant.
 Keep a close eye on deadlines and requirements.
-Staying in synch with the purchase agreement’s timeline ensures that your earnest money isn’t forfeited due to missing a deadline.
+Staying in sync with the purchase agreement’s timeline ensures that your earnest money isn’t forfeited because you miss a deadline.

 Step 4: Put it all in writing

-Every agreement, every change—get it in writing.
-This not only protects your earnest money, but also clarifies any adjustments to the purchase terms.
+Get every agreement and every change in writing.
+This not only protects your earnest money but also clarifies any adjustments to the purchase terms.

 Earnest money in action